 Sticking Them With the Check

-Swooping in for the check at the end of a nice date helps make your date’s evening even more easy and enjoyable.
-It allows them to focus on the experience rather than worrying about the cost or how to split it.
+Swooping in for the check at the end of a nice date helps make your date’s evening even more enjoyable.
+It allows them to focus on the experience rather than worrying about the cost or how to split the expense.
 But, if you stiff them completely and leave the bill on the table, you create an uncomfortable situation for everyone.

 You wouldn’t stick your date with the entire check, and you should treat your professional connections the same way.
 Your goal is to make every experience they have with you as pleasant and easy as possible, even if you have to invest some time or money into it.
 Sometimes, that means going above and beyond with a free gift, unexpected discount, or extra service.
 It could even be as simple as a flexible return policy or slightly lower prices.